 A great bedroom is a well-lit bedroom, whether that light comes from natural sources or from properly balanced artificial lighting.
 At a minimum, you need a light fixture at your bedside and one on a diagonal across the room.
 Even better, have a third source of light on the ceiling or in another section of the room if your bedroom is large.

 04 of 08

-A bedroom can be beautifully furnished, yet still look lifeless and stark if it lacks personality.
+A bedroom can be beautifully furnished, but look lifeless and stark if it lacks personality.
 Although hard to pinpoint, most of us recognize decorating personality when we see it.
 It’s the little touches that turn a house into a home: heirlooms, favorite artwork, the use of color or design, a quirky combination of styles or any other decorating trick that says, “This room is MINE.”Continue to 5 of 8 below.

 05 of 08